cielsys/CarND-Advanced-Lane-Lines/writeup.md

 ### Image PreProcessing Pipeline
 ProProcessing is orchestrated in the function ```imgSobelMagThr()```

-Here is a visual view of my image pipeline, which illustrate the pre-processing imaging steps and the lane finding steps.
+Here is a visual view of my image pipeline, which illustrates the pre-processing imaging steps and the lane finding steps.
 The image annotations will be referred to in the following description of the PreProcess pipeline and line finding steps.